Divya0319/CRMWebApp-spring-boot/README.md

 # Employee Directory WebApp in Spring Boot

-For a working demo of the app, click [this](http://employeedirectory.ap-south-1.elasticbeanstalk.com) link.

 **Use the username "John", and password "fun123" to view all employees.**

 A web app developed in Spring Boot, and features CRUD operations on a Employee entity, and uses Spring Boot Data JPA for all DB operations.